The many faces of sensitive skin

 The common aggravating factors basically fall into three categories, evidenced by major studies led by La Roche-Posay over consumers coming from 8 different countries

 Environmental (59.8%)*: changes in temperature or humidity can bring on intense discomfort, as can sun exposure, pollution and even pollen exposure.

-Skincare products (55.1%)*: some contain potential irritants, like fragrances or colorants.
+Skincare products (55.1%)*: some contain potential irritants.
 Nickel is a common allergen found in many cosmetics.